jabelone/grandstreamClickToCall/README.md

 To activate click to call, simply click on the link and the handset will immediately start a call.

 ### Starting a Call
-Whenver a call is started, you'll get a chrome notification.
-This confirms what number you're calling and lets you quickly cancel the call if it was by mistake.
+Whenever a call is started, you'll get a chrome notification.
+This confirms what number you're calling and lets you quickly cancel the call if it was started by mistake.
 The notification should hang around for about 10 seconds, but you can dismiss it earlier with the "dismiss" button.

 # Planned Features
 - More support for different phone number formats